 Initially, many years ago I was pleased when I painted and drew in a photo realistic style.
 Then my thinking changed and I thought “I can grab a camera and do the same thing”.
 I began to think how do I convey what I think and feel when I look at this subject, how do I express this?
 Nature is my first love, sky, water, trees, flowers, leaves thrill me.
 I love animals, especially horses and they figure in my art also.

 I have found that teaching has been foremost (not planned).
 I try to bring more than an art lesson to each class.
 If people leave feeling calm, more aware of the world around them, more accepting of themselves, well then that feels like a success.

 For more of Jeanine’s art, check out her Facebook page!

 Margie Hildebrand is an artist living in Morden, MB.
 She works mainly in oil and watercolor painting, and also ceramics.
 Margie has been an art instructor at PHAC for many years teaching watercolor, drawing and ceramics.
 Her diverse interests and willingness to try almost any medium is a valuable asset as she teaches in the children’s programs at PHAC such as Art Academy and the spring break and summer art camps.
 Margie completed a Bachelor of Fine Arts degree in 1987.
-She worked as a nurse for 24 years, but is now retired from that, and is currently employed part-time by the PHAC as Programming and Outreach Coordinator.
+She worked as a nurse for 24 years, but is now retired.

 Check out more of Margie’s art here!